 Motivation for the Readers

 The Honey Ant Readers were motivated by a desire to improve print literacy levels of Indigenous Australian students everywhere, but particularly those in remote areas.
 These Readers specifically address the need for appropriate early reading material for Aboriginal learners in Central Australia.
+They also address the need for these students to acquire a sound knowledge of Standard Australian English (SAE) by including SAE songs and rhymes written specifically for Aboriginal English and Aboriginal language speakers.

 Indigenous-language Speaking Learners